preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 .. image:: user-magaments-groupd-list-75.png

-+ **Owner**: If you just want to display users from one the business profiles in the tenant, select business profile here.
++ **Owner**: If you just want to display users from one of the business profiles in the tenant, select business profile here.

-Also note that you now can use the i-icon the for information about other groups than Omnia groups.
+Also note that you now can use the i-icon for information about other groups than Omnia groups.